-Hong Kong’s historic street trams still operate on the north corridor of Hong Kong Island through Western District, Wan Chai, Happy Valley, Causeway Bay and North Point.
+Awarded with the Guinness World Record™ for the ‘largest double-decker tram fleet in service’ in 2021, Hong Kong’s historic street trams still operate on the north corridor of Hong Kong Island through Western District, Wan Chai, Happy Valley, Causeway Bay and North Point.
 These double-decker streetcars have been travelling through Hong Kong's busiest thoroughfares since 1904 and continue to be an affordable, inexpensive and fun way to get around.

 No matter how far you travel, each tram ride costs the same flat fare and exact change is required if you are paying by cash.
 All trams accept Octopus cards.
 You need to get on the tram at the back and then pay the exact fare at the front when you’re getting off.

 With the exception of some very remote areas, taxis are plentiful throughout Hong Kong.
 They can usually be hailed on the street (except in restricted areas) or summoned by phone.
 All are metered, relatively cheap, air-conditioned and clean.

 Taxis in Hong Kong are categorised by three colours, each indicating a geographical area.
 All taxis can travel to and from Hong Kong International Airport as well as Hong Kong Disneyland.

 |RED TAXIS||Red taxis operate throughout most of Hong Kong, except for Tung Chung Road on

 Lantau Island and on the entire south side of Lantau Island.

 |GREEN TAXIS||Green taxis only service the New Territories.|